Radhamma Kuthuru

-Radhamma Kuthuru is an Indian Telugu-language drama television series airing on Zee Telugu from 26 August 2019.
-It is also available on digital streaming platform ZEE5.
+Radhamma Kuthuru is an Indian Telugu language drama television series airing on Zee Telugu which premiered from 26 August 2019 to 3 August 2024.
 It stars Deepthi Manne, Gokul Menon and Meghana Raami in lead roles.

 Plot

 Radhamma gives birth of three daughters named Archana, Akshara and Aparna.
 Radhamma's husband Gopal, who desperately wanted a son, decides to marry Menaka.
 Akshara vows to become an IAS officer to avenge her mother.
 Akshara marries Aravind, who is the son of Bujjamma.
 Akshara faces many hurdles and finally becomes an IAS officer.
 Meanwhile, she separated from Aravind.